Legal

 We are not a law firm and we do not provide legal advice.
 The complaint letters we generate are administrative documents intended to help you raise concerns through the existing NHS complaints process.
 They are not legal pleadings.

-Independent — not the NHS
+Independent, not the NHS

 AI is involved

-Letters are drafted with the help of large language models, grounded in your inputs and in public NICE and GMC sources.
+Letters are drafted with the help of large language models, grounded in your inputs and in public NHS and GMC sources.
 We run automated checks to reduce hallucinations and to verify citations, but no AI system is perfect.

 You must read the letter before sending it to your GP.
 Check the facts about you (name, surgery, dates, symptoms) and make sure the asks reflect what you actually want.